solid-li-lab2025/web/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-We always welcome motivated undergraduate and graduate students with different backgrounds to join our team.
+We always welcome motivated high school, undergraduate, and graduate students with different backgrounds to join our team.
 Feel free to shoot Dr. Li an email if you want to work with us :)

 Currently, we don't have postdoc openings.